-I’ve called this room my “home office” since we first moved in.
-I didn’t have a good reason for it—other than an “office” is what people conventionally call a room where work is supposed to get done.
+There’s a room in our home that I’ve called my “home office” since we first moved in.
+I had no good reason for the name—other than an “office” is what people conventionally call a room where work is supposed to get done.

 You might be wondering: What’s in a name?
 Who cares what a room is called?

 Names matter—much more than you might assume.
-In psychology this is called priming.
-The exposure to something—a word or an image—can have a powerful influence on later behavior.
+This is called priming.
+The mere exposure to a word or an image can have a powerful influence on your thinking.

 Don’t call it a “status meeting.”
-The term was invented by risk-averse people with zero imagination.
 Call it something that inspires the attendees to show up in a way that will move the needle—a visioning lab, a collaboration cave, or an idea incubator.

 Don’t call it the Senior Director of Operations.
-Call it the “head of getting moonshots ready for the real world” (which is the real title of my friend Obi Felten at X, the moonshot factory).
+Call it the “Head of Getting Moonshots Ready for the Real World” (which was the real title of my friend Obi Felten when she worked at X, Alphabet’s moonshot factory).

 Don’t call your staff “employees.”
 The word “employee” reinforces the notion of a top-down bureaucratic system where the employer tells employees—the cogs in the machine—what to do.
-Not the ideal environment for innovation.
 Instead, follow the lead of Brasilata, a can-manufacturing firm that’s at the forefront of innovation in Brazil.
 There are no employees at Brasilata.
 There are only inventors—the title given to all staff.
 When they join the firm, the inventors sign an “innovation contract.”
 Brasilata then reinforces these names by actively encouraging its employees—sorry, inventors—to take ownership of their work and submit original ideas.

 The idea is simple: If you give it a conventional name, you’ll get conventional results.